Mechanisms of Introspective Awareness: Abstract

 \section{Abstract}

-Recent work shows that LLMs can sometimes detect when steering vectors are injected into their residual stream and identify the injected concept, a phenomenon cited as evidence of ``introspective awareness.''
-But what mechanisms underlie this capability, and do they reflect genuine introspective circuitry or more shallow heuristics?
-We investigate these questions in open-source models and establish three main findings.
-First, introspection is behaviorally robust: detection achieves moderate true positive rates with 0\% false positives across diverse prompts.
-We also find this capability emerges specifically from post-training rather than pretraining.
-Second, introspection is not reducible to a single linear confound: anomaly detection relies on distributed MLP computation across multiple directions, implemented by evidence carrier and gate features.
-Third, models possess greater introspective capability than is elicited by default: ablating refusal directions improves detection by $\sim$53pp and a trained steering vector by $\sim$75pp.
-Overall, our results suggest that introspective awareness is behaviorally robust, grounded in nontrivial internal anomaly detection, and likely could be substantially improved in future models.
-Code: \href{https://github.com/safety-research/introspection-mechanisms}{\texttt{github.com/safety-research/introspection-mechanisms}}.
+Recent work has shown that LLMs can sometimes detect when steering vectors are injected into their residual stream and identify the injected concept—a phenomenon termed ``introspective awareness.''
+We investigate the mechanisms underlying this capability in open-weights models.
+First, we find that it is behaviorally robust: models detect injected steering vectors at moderate rates with 0\% false positives across diverse prompts and dialogue formats.
+Notably, this capability emerges specifically from post-training; we show that preference optimization algorithms like DPO can elicit it, but standard supervised finetuning does not.
+We provide evidence that detection cannot be explained by simple linear association between certain steering vectors and directions promoting affirmative responses.
+We trace the detection mechanism to a two-stage circuit in which ``evidence carrier'' features in early post-injection layers detect perturbations monotonically along diverse directions, suppressing downstream ``gate'' features that implement a default negative response.
+This circuit is absent in base models and robust to refusal ablation.
+Identification of injected concepts relies on largely distinct later-layer mechanisms that only weakly overlap with those involved in detection.
+Finally, we show that introspective capability is substantially underelicited: ablating refusal directions improves detection by $+$53\%, and a trained bias vector improves it by $+$75\% on held-out concepts, both without meaningfully increasing false positives.
+Our results suggest that this introspective awareness of injected concepts is robust and mechanistically nontrivial, and could be substantially amplified in future models.